x

 • Roommates – it’s worth getting to know the people you’ll be living with,

-• Location – choose a room as close to the university and work as possible, this will save you time and money,
+• Location – Choose a room as close to the university and work as possible, this will save you time and money,

 • The contract-tenancy agreement protects both parties, we recommend that you do not pay a deposit, without written confirmation,